Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 Both FeO and CoO are falsely predicted to be metallic by the LDA.
 When LDA+$U$ is used, there exists a ``critical'' value of $U$, denoted $U_0$, at which both systems exhibit a metal-insulator transition.
-The variation of the band gap as a function of Hubbard-$U$ is shown in Figs. \ref{subfig:CoO_U_gap} and \ref{subfig:FeO_U_gap} for CoO and FeO respectively.
+The variation of the band gap as a function of Hubbard-$U$ is shown in Fig. \ref{fig:tmo_LDA_U_Gaps} for CoO and FeO.
 The value of $U_0=1 \text{ eV}$ resulting in a non-zero gap is the same for both the LXC-LDA+$U$ and LDA+$U$ calculations in CoO.
 However, in FeO, the value of $U_0$ for LXC-LDA+$U$ lagged behind the LDA+$U$ value with $U_0=1 \text{ eV}$ and $U_0=1.5 \text{ eV}$ for LDA+$U$ and LXC-LDA+$U$ respectively.
 This behaviour, particularly in CoO, shows that $U_0$ causes a change in the density from the usual LDA density.
 Consequently, the LXC potential obtained by the inversion of the LDA+$U$ target density necessarily differs from the non-local self-consistent LDA+$U$ potential.
 We also note that while the gap opens up in the standard LDA+$U$ calculation at the same $U$, i.e. $U=1 \text{ eV}$, for both FeO and CoO, the rate at which the gap increases is faster in CoO than FeO.
-Moreover, it is possible to obtain the experimental band gap of 2.5 eV of CoO by using $U=4$ eV with LDA+$U$ but this is not possible with LXC-LDA+$U$; as a whole, we found that for $U\geq 1$ eV that the LXC-LDA+$U$ band was around 40\% to 50\% of the LDA+$U$ band gap in CoO.
-In contrast to the other TMOs, the LXC-LDA+$U$ band gap for FeO does not change significantly across the range of $U$ between $0 \text{ eV}$ and $7 \text{ eV}$ considered in this work, changing only by $0.46 \text{ eV}$ in FeO compared to 0.92 eV in CoO.
+Moreover, it is possible to obtain the experimental band gap of 2.5 eV of CoO by using $U=4$ eV with LDA+$U$ but this is not possible with LXC-LDA+$U$; as a whole, we found that for LXC-LDA+$U$ band gap with $U\geq 1$ eV was around 40\% to 50\% of the LDA+$U$ band gap in CoO.
+In contrast to the other TMOs, the LXC-LDA+$U$ band gap for FeO does not change significantly from $U=0 \text{ eV}$ and $7 \text{ eV}$, changing only by $0.46 \text{ eV}$ in FeO compared to $0.92 \text{ eV}$ in CoO.
 In particular, we found that the LXC band gap for FeO was less than 25\% of the LDA+$U$ band gap.